-Vistas of iconic South Stack Lighthouse perched atop South Stack Rock
+Photographs of South Stack Lighthouse perched atop South Stack Rock

 which lies separated from Holy Island on the far north-west coastline.

-If you like and/or are interested in any of my photographs and would like to see them at full size & resolution then please take a look at my porfolio on Fotolia by Adobe Stock by
+If you like and/or are interested in any of my photographs and would like to see them at full size & resolution then please take a look at my photography porfolio on Fotolia by

 Adobe Stock by clicking on the link below: